Melvin D. and Valorie G. Booth School of Business

 Each major is designed to prepare students for their professional career choice by providing them with the critical thinking capabilities and communication skills required for success in today’s business world.
 The variety of majors permits the student a wide range of choices.
 These alternatives vary from the opportunities of entrepreneurship to the challenges of corporate positions.
 In addition, the focus of the major may be domestic or international in orientation.
-Thus, students will have numerous opportunities and avenues which will prepare them for participation in the world of business.

 Business Transfer Requirements

 Any community college student or student from another baccalaureate degree-granting institution planning to transfer to Northwest Missouri State University who has selected one of the business majors should place heavy emphasis on liberal arts courses during the first two years of study.
 However, students may wish to include some business courses in their programs and should select courses from the following:

 - Computers and Information Technology (3 semester hours)

 - Principles of Microeconomics (3 semester hours)

 - Fundamentals of Business Finance (3 semester hours)